francismanalang/ajax-project/README.md

 ## Features in Development
 * Users can view all flags
-* Users can view info about a flag
+* Users can view infomation about a flag
 * Users can search for a flag